Resources for Fungal Disease Awareness Week

 Graphics are sized for Instagram, X (formerly Twitter), Facebook, and Linked In.
 Messages are written to meet character count restrictions and include short URLs.

-Find more resources and instructions on how to create a threaded post on X at the bottom of this page.
+Find more resources, including an FDAW promotional wallet card, at the bottom of this page.
 For additional outreach materials, visit our Communication and Education materials page.

 FDAW Social Media Toolkit